The primary mission of the Christian Aid Center is serving Jesus Christ by providing restoration and compassionate love to those in need.

 In addition to meals and safe place to stay, we provide programs to help guests make a positive personal life change.
 These include life-skill classes, counseling, mentoring, addiction recovery, job coaching, and spiritual guidance.
 We also work closely with many other community agencies that offer services such as substance abuse counseling, mental health treatment, domestic violence counseling, medical needs, legal assistance and more.

-We are a part of the Association of Gospel Rescue Missions which is North America’s oldest and largest network of crisis shelters and rehabilitation centers, offering radical hospitality in the name of Jesus.
+We are a part of the Association of Citygate, which is North America’s oldest and largest network of crisis shelters and rehabilitation centers, offering radical hospitality in the name of Jesus.

 Facts about Homelessness

 As many as 3.5 million Americans are homeless each year.
 The common misconception is of a middle-age man who is struggling with addiction.
 While this is sometimes the case, the fact is more than half the homeless are families with children.
 Locally, a Walla Walla County 2015 Point-In-Time Survey reported 316 total homeless households that included 212 children under the age of 18.

 A recent survey of rescue missions across North America found that more than one in three adults is facing homelessness for the first time.
 Homelessness is most often the result of tragic life occurrences like the loss of loved ones, unemployment, domestic violence, divorce and family disputes.
 Other factors include depression, untreated mental illness, post-traumatic stress disorder and other physical disabilities.
 The economy is another huge factor.
 Many people visiting a rescue mission on a given night never knew a month ago they would be homeless.

 How You Can Help